pierluigi-giancola/react-storybook-library-test/README.md

 Plugins for removing propTypes as it benefits bandwidth https://www.npmjs.com/package/babel-plugin-transform-react-remove-prop-types -->

+# Steps to use it as your project

+clone the repository.

+open _package.json_ and change all the property you need to change:

+- name
+- description
+- author
+- license
+- repository
+- _other you want to change_

+run `npx semantic-release-cli setup` to configure your CI pipeline.

+Obviously `npm i`

+### Hooks and CI

+CI runs for branch **master** and **develop**

 # CI

 Add [semantic-release](https://github.com/semantic-release/semantic-release) to manage versioning and publish on npm.